GuttermanA/mtg-deck-manager-api/README.md

 All deck and collection features require an account with a valid JWT token to use.

-The information presented in this API about Magic: The Gathering, both literal and graphical, is copyrighted by Wizards of the Coast.
-This API is not produced, endorsed, supported, or affiliated with Wizards of the Coast.

 #### Demo

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=KreN1TQNLKM
 " target="_blank"><img src="http://img.youtube.com/vi/KreN1TQNLKM/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

 ## API Routes